 Where can I live off grid for free?
 There is no completely free option to start an off grid life.
 You will need to invest at least some amount of money into your tools, equipment and a tiny house.
 As for the land itself, it’s pretty rare to find a lot that costs next to nothing and yet includes fertile soil.
 I would like to direct you to my additional article, “How Much Does It Cost to Live Off the Grid?”, where you can get exact information regarding the expected expenses.

 Is it illegal to live off the grid in the United States?
 Technically speaking, it’s not illegal.
 No one forces you to connect to the power grid lines.
 However, before establishing your off-the-grid homestead, you should become familiar with the local laws and regulations.
 An independent house is still required to abide by building codes and restrictions.
-For more information on this topic, here is an article about the best places to live off the grid in the USA.
+For more information on this topic, here is an article about whether it’s legal to live off the grid in the USA, as well as about the best places to live off the grid in the USA.

 Where is the best place in the world to live off the grid?
 Although I listed quite a few off grid communities, not all of them are welcoming new dwellers.
 And you’re probably wondering at this point, “Where should I choose to live off the grid?
 Maybe I should move into another country?”
 There are quite a few countries and places that welcome the off-grid life style, such as USA, Italy, Portugal and even Japan.
 As it happens, I also have an article on this subject, so feel free to read my complete list of best places in the world to live off the grid.